jcowan12/BudgetTracker3720/README.md

 Warning!
 Email does go to SPAM folder AND login may have to be clicked twice on occasion.

 ## Contributers ##
-Samuel Austin
+Samuel Austin,
-Jacob Broom
+Jacob Broom,
-Gabe Collins
+Gabe Collins,
 James Reich